Ceviche by Another Name…

 - Remove the heads and peel, devein and butterfly shrimp.
-Reserve heads for stock and store the shrimp separately.
+Reserve heads for stock and stores the shrimp separately.
 Keep cold and reserve.

 - Rinse the heads reserved from cleaning the shrimp.
-Place the shrimp heads in a pot with the rough chopped onion, carrot, celery and bay leaf.
+Place the shrimp heads in a pot with the roughly chopped onion, carrot, celery, and bay leaf.
 Add the water and bring to a low boil.
-Reduce to a simmer and let cook for 30 minutes.
-Strain and reserve shrimp stock.
+Reduce to a simmer and let cook for 30 minutes: strain and reserve shrimp stock.

 - Cut the English cucumber into think slices.

 - Core a red jalapeño and cut in half lengthwise.
 Remove the seeds, but reserve for the next step.
-Slice the jalapeño into very thin strips(The seeds and pith from the jalapeño will provide the heat for the parsley cilantro sauce.)
+Slice the jalapeño into skinny strips(The seeds and pith from the jalapeño will provide the heat for the parsley cilantro sauce.)